The Retail Delivery Wars and Growth of Global eCommerce

-In delivery wars, merchants are trying to meet shoppers’ growing demand for faster delivery.
+In the retail delivery wars, merchants are trying to meet shoppers’ growing demand for faster delivery.
 Let’s go through a few examples from some of the players currently dominating the shipping leaderboard:

 In April, Amazon announced it was investing in the necessary fulfillment and transportation to cut the standard delivery for Prime members from two days to one.

-Before making any improvements to its network, the retail giant can already offer same-day and next-day delivery to three-fourths of the U.S. population, according to a report by RBC Capital Markets.
+Before making any improvements to its network, the retail giant can already offer same-day and next-day delivery to three-fourths of the U.S. population

 Not to be outdone, Walmart announced it would offer free next-day delivery with a $35 minimum order and no membership fee.

 Not every Walmart.com item will be included.
 Shoppers will need to select from one of 220,000 items Walmart has participating in the program.

 While it’s only launched in California, the program is expected to cover about 75 percent of the U.S. population by the end of the year.